fxboxed/eugo/content/italy/specials/water/_index.md

 ## Top Water Sports Destinations in Italy 2025

-Italy is a paradise for water sports enthusiasts, offering stunning coastlines and diverse marine environments.
+Italy is a paradise for water sports [and infinity pools](/italy/specials/pools) enthusiasts offering stunning coastlines and diverse marine environments.

 Whether you're looking to ride the waves, explore underwater life, or simply enjoy the sun, there's a spot for everyone.